Opinion | Republicans prove they never really wanted police reform. They’re on the wrong side of history.

-The Republicans chose as their lead negotiator Sen. Tim Scott (R-S.C.), the only African American GOP senator.
+The Republicans chose as their lead negotiator Sen. Tim Scott (S.C.), the only African American GOP senator.
 Scott has spoken with some eloquence about his own mistreatment by police.
 At times I’ve entertained the possibility that he might actually be sincere in wanting to get a reform bill passed.
 The cynical and misleading statement he released Wednesday, however, disabused me of any such notion.

 “Despite having plenty of agreement, Democrats said no because they could not let go of their push to defund our law enforcement,” Scott claimed.
 That is a lie.

-As the Democrats’ chief negotiator, Sen. Cory Booker (D-N.J.), has made abundantly clear — to the point of hamming it up on the Senate floor — Democrats are not seeking to “defund the police,” despite what Fox News may be telling its viewers.
+As the Democrats’ chief negotiator, Sen. Cory Booker (N.J.), has made abundantly clear — to the point of hamming it up on the Senate floor — Democrats are not seeking to “defund the police,” despite what Fox News may be telling its viewers.
 Last month, in passing a $3.5 trillion budget resolution, Senate Democrats voted unanimously for a Republican amendment to slash federal funds for any municipality that defunds its police department.
 This is not a real issue, and Scott knows it.

-Quite real, by contrast, is McConnell’s apparent decision to deny President Biden and the Democrats anything they can characterize as a “win.”
+Quite real, by contrast, is McConnell’s apparent decision to deny President Biden and the Democrats anything they can characterize as a win.
 He is even willing to irresponsibly withhold GOP votes from any measure that raises the debt ceiling — which must be done, McConnell well knows, to avert economic calamity.
 If Republicans would go that far to hamstring the Biden administration, even keeping in mind the unpopularity of previous shutdowns, it is no surprise that they would also say no to police reform.

 And that “plenty of agreement” didn’t include a crucial issue: proposed changes to the broad legal protections from civil suits or criminal prosecution that police officers accused of misconduct currently enjoy, and that critics call a form of impunity.
 Booker said that two powerful police unions, the National Fraternal Order of Police and the International Association of Chiefs of Police, had agreed to “some pretty incredible things” in this area “that would have improved the profession, that would have protected police officers.”